Passenger railroad car: Express car

 Express cars carry high-value freight in passenger consists.
-These cars often resembled baggage cars, although in some cases specially-equipped boxcars or refrigerator cars were used.
+These cars often resembled baggage cars, though in some cases specially equipped boxcars or refrigerator cars were used.
 In the United States, the majority of these cars were operated by Railway Express Agency (REA) from 1918 to 1975.
-Following REA's bankruptcy, Amtrak took over express type shipments under the Amtrak Express brand, eventually introducing rolling stock like material handling cars, Roadrailers.
+Following REA's bankruptcy, Amtrak took over express-type shipments under the Amtrak Express brand, eventually introducing rolling stock such as material handling cars and roadrailers.
 Amtrak mostly exited the express business in 2003, now only using extra space in baggage cars on trains.